 In 1720, Nicholson was knighted and received his last colonial

 appointment, as Royal Governor of South Carolina, there to remain

-until his return to England in 1725.
-Nicholson died in London
+until his return to England in April of 1725.
+Nicholson died

-during 1728 and was buried in the parish of St George, Hanover
+in London during 1728 and was buried in the parish of St George,

 The colony was divided into North and South Carolina in 1712.
-In 1715-16 the settlers were attacked by the Yamasee, who had become resentful of exploitation by the Carolina traders.
+In 1715-16 the settlers were attacked by the Yamassee, who had become resentful of exploitation by the Carolina traders.
 The uprising was finally quelled after much loss of life and property.
-These attacks further revealed the lack of protection afforded by the proprietors, and in 1719 the colonists rebelled and received royal protection.
-The crown sent Francis Nicholson as provincial royal governor in 1720, and South Carolina formally became a royal colony in 1729, when the Lords Proprietors finally accepted terms.
+These attacks further revealed the lack of protection afforded by the proprietors, and in 1719 the colonists rebelled and received Royal protection.
+The Crown sent Sir Francis Nicholson as provincial Royal Governor in 1720, and South Carolina formally became a Royal Colony in 1729, when the Lords Proprietors finally accepted terms.

-In May of 1721, First Royal governor Francis Nicholson arrived, although the Lords Propietors did not formally surrender titles until Sept.
-29, 1729.
+In May of 1721, the first Royal Governor of South Carolina, Sir Francis Nicholson, arrived, although the Lords Proprietors did not formally surrender the last of their titles until September 29, 1729.

-Click Here for information on the Executive Council under Gov. Francis Nicholson.
+Click Here for information on the Executive Council under Gov. Sir Francis Nicholson.

 |<< Last Governor - James Moore, Jr.|